Biden bristles at Fox News reporter’s question on China

 Investigators for the World Health Organization have only been allowed limited access to Wuhan, and their ensuing report — which endorsed the hypothesis that the coronavirus originated at a market where wildlife — was widely criticized.

 Biden recently asked the intelligence community to provide a detailed report on how the pandemic originated.
-Yahoo News reported last spring that the intelligence community was considering the possibility of a lab escape in the very earliest stages of the pandemic.
+Yahoo News reported last spring that the intelligence community was considering the possibility of a lab escape in the earliest stages of the pandemic.

 Without unfettered access to the Wuhan Institute of Virology — its facilities, records and staff — no investigation will be deemed complete, and such access is fully dependent on China.
-Beijing has forcefully disputed any suggestion its scientists were in any way responsible for the advent of the coronavirus.
+Beijing has forcefully disputed any suggestion that its scientists were in any way responsible for the advent of the coronavirus.

 As the president’s comments on Wednesday made clear, that impasse will be difficult to resolve.
 Biden tried to move past it, saying he would “rally the world” in trying to stop the next pandemic.
 Epidemiologists believe that another will be on its way shortly.